 Art in Storefronts

-The 2014 Art in Storefronts program, which is generously sponsored by Kirkpatrick Bank, features five “donated” storefront locations on Bijou Street between Nevada and Cascade, and five participating arts organizations from the Downtown Colorado Springs area: UCCS Galleries of Contemporary Art, The Modbo, Pikes Peak Arts Council, Pikes Peak Community College, and Cottonwood Center for the Arts.
+The 2014 Art in Storefronts program was generously sponsored by Kirkpatrick Bank, and featured five “donated” storefront locations on Bijou Street between Nevada and Cascade, and five participating arts organizations from the Downtown Colorado Springs area: UCCS Galleries of Contemporary Art, The Modbo, Pikes Peak Arts Council, Pikes Peak Community College, and Cottonwood Center for the Arts.
 Each participating organization was responsible for identifying one or more exhibiting artists and installing the actual window displays.
-All five installation projects opened for public viewing during the First Friday event on May 2, and will remain on display through the end of the calendar year.
 A special thanks to property owners Sam Eppley and Kathleen Venezia of Vintage Company for sharing their storefront spaces!

 - Art in Storefronts 2014 Projects